Anaminus/roblox-cure/README.md

 	two more folders, `packages` and `scripts`.
 These are where your packages and scripts go, respectively.

-- `native` (Configuration)
+- `global` (Configuration)

 	This folder contains packages that are available on both clients and the server.
-Cure comes with a few of these native packages built-in.
+Cure comes with a few of these global packages built-in.

 - `info` (Configuration)

 	Contains general information and documentation about the project.
-By default, this folder contains documentation for the built-in native packages.
+By default, this folder contains documentation for the built-in global packages.

 - `settings` (Configuration)

-	Used by the *settings* native package to contain setting objects.
+	Used by the *settings* global package to contain setting objects.
 Value objects may be added here as initial settings.

-Note that the `native` folder, as well as the `packages` and `scripts` folders of each peer, may contain sub-folders.
+Note that the `global` folder, as well as the `packages` and `scripts` folders of each peer, may contain sub-folders.
 Cure will automatically recurse every folder, looking for sources.